 University of North Carolina School of the Arts

 July 15-20, 2019

-Each week will offer practical, in-depth study.
-Study includes several private lessons with master teachers, a small daily homeroom group in which you work closely with one teacher for the whole week, and a variety of afternoon and evening classes and activities from which to choose.
+We offer practical, in-depth study every day.
+It includes several private lessons with master teachers, a small daily homeroom group in which you work closely with one teacher for the whole week, and a variety of afternoon and evening classes and activities from which to choose.

 The University of North Carolina School of the Arts is located in Winston-Salem.
 Today, Winston-Salem is the fourth largest city in North Carolina and unique in its support of the performing arts.
 It is home to six colleges and universities including Salem College, the longest, continuously running women’s college in the U.S. as well as Wake Forest University and Winston-Salem State University.
 Winston-Salem is also the site of the first state-supported arts conservatory in the country, the internationally regarded University of North Carolina School of the Arts.
 The city has numerous galleries, performing arts groups, theaters, and the Winston-Salem Symphony, which attract and appeal to art lovers worldwide.